The overarching finite symmetry group of Kummer surfaces in the Mathieu group M_24: The complex geometry and the symmetries of K3 surfaces

 The uniqueness of the decomposition $f=t^{\vec b}\circ f_T$ with $t^{\vec b}\in G_t$ and $f_T\in G_T$ and then $G\cong G_t\rtimes G_T$ now follow from proposition \ref{kummeraffine}. \item Since we already know that $G\cong G_t\rtimes G_T$ with $G_t\cong (\Z_2)^4$, it remains to show that $G_T\subset A_7$.
 However, this immediately follows from Fujiki's classification of holomorphic symplectic automorphism groups of complex tori \cite[Lem\-ma 3.1\&3.2]{fu88}.
 Indeed, Fujiki proves that $G_T^\prime$ is isomorphic to a subgroup of one of the following groups: The cyclic groups $\Z_4$ or $\Z_6$ with $\Z_4/\Z_2\cong\Z_2$ and $\Z_6/\Z_2\cong\Z_3$, the binary dihedral groups $\m O$ or $\m D$ of orders $8$ or $12$ with $\m O/\Z_2\cong\Z_2\times\Z_2$ and $\m D/\Z_2\cong S_3$ (the permutation group on $3$ elements), or the binary tetrahedral group $\m T$ with $\m T/\Z_2\cong A_4$ (the group of even permutations on $4$ elements).
 Hence $G_T$ is isomorphic to a subgroup of $A_6$, the group of even permutations on $6$ elements.
 With $A_6\subset A_7$ the claim follows. \end{enumerate} \end{proof}

 Note that by our proof of proposition \ref{sdproduct}, every holomorphic symplectic automorphism group of a Kummer surface is in fact isomorphic to a subgroup of $(\Z_2)^4\rtimes A_6$.
-However, for reasons that will become clear later, we prefer working with the bigger group $(\Z_2)^4\rtimes A_7$. {The proposition implies that the translational group $G_t\cong(\Z_2)^4$ is the symmetry group of generic Kummer surfaces with induced (dual) K\"ahler class.} \begin{definition} We call the group $(\Z_2)^4\rtimes A_7$, where $A_7$ denotes the group of even permutations on $7$ elements, the \textsc{overarching finite symmetry group of Kummer surfaces}. \end{definition} Let us now take a closer look at the lattices that are involved in the action of a symmetry group of a Kummer surface:
+However, for reasons that will become clear later, we prefer working with the bigger group $(\Z_2)^4\rtimes A_7$. {The proposition implies that the translational group $G_t\cong(\Z_2)^4$ is the symmetry group of generic Kummer surfaces with induced (dual) K\"ahler class.} \begin{definition} We call the group $(\Z_2)^4\rtimes A_7$, where $A_7$ denotes the group of even permutations on $7$ elements, the \textsc{overarching finite symmetry group of Kummer surfaces}. \end{definition} Let us now take a closer look at the lattices that are involved in the action of a symmetry group of a Kummer surface (see table \ref{latticetableG} for a snapshot of lattices used in the following):

 \begin{prop} Consider a Kummer surface $X$ with underlying torus $T$, equipped with the induced dual K\"ahler class.
 Let $G$ denote its symmetry group.
 Then the following holds, with notations as in proposition \mbox{\rm\ref{fullk3}}: \begin{enumerate} \item For the Kummer lattice $\Pi$ and the induced action of $G$ on it,